loopdash/loopdash/src/blog/perfect-rfp-nonprofits.md

 url: /blog/perfect-rfp-nonprofits
 ---

 Hello there!
 If you're part of a nonprofit, you've likely navigated the RFP (Request for Proposal) process to find the right partner for your next big project.
-Here at Wide Eye, we respond to about 50–75 RFPs each year, covering creative rebrands, strategic engagements, website redesigns, and more.
+Here at Loopdash, we respond to about 20 RFPs each year, covering creative rebrands, strategic engagements, website redesigns, and more.
 We know the effort it takes to craft these documents, and we're here to share some insights from our side of the table: the good, the not-so-good, and the "please avoid this."

 ---